Dear Dr. Dave and Dr. Dee,

 Signed,

 Being rude to anyone is improper regardless of the situation.
 Yes, there is an unwritten code of conduct when playing poker.
-Briefly, below are 14 tips provided by Pokerworld.com.
+In brief below are 11 tips provided by Pokerworld.com.

 1. Play at a reasonable rate of speed